bulldoge/bulldoge.com/README.md

 # bulldoge.com

-bulldoge is a doge;
+bulldoge is doge  like;

 bulldoge is human like;

-bulldoge is strong like a bull.
+bulldoge is strong like a bull;

+bulldoge has doge head and human body.